kleene-project/docs/install/index.md

 ```

 If `pipx install -e ./klee` is used instead, it will be installed in 'editable'
-mode, meaning that any changes made to Klee will take effect the next time `klee`
+mode, meaning that any changes made to the source will take effect the next time `klee`
 is invoked.